Mosaïques optiques#

 Méthode de composition#

-After filtering the stack of pixels, SEPAL will compute the median value on the different bands of the image.
-The composing method will define how the final pixel value is extracted.
+After filtering the stack of pixels, the composing method defines how the final pixel value is extracted.

-Medoid: Uses the closest pixel from the median value.
-As a real pixel from the stack, the final value will embed metadata (e.g. the date of observation).
+• Medoid: Uses the pixel closest to the median value.
+As a real pixel from the stack, the final value embeds metadata (e.g. the date of observation).

-Median: Uses the computed value of the median.
-If no pixel is matching this value, the pixel will not embed any metadata.
+• Median: Uses the computed median value.
+If no pixel matches this value, the pixel will not embed any metadata.
 It tends to produce smoother mosaics.

 Analyse#